 |About Us||Patients, Families & Visitors||For Health Professionals||Careers||Research & Training||Ways to Give|

 In accord with the hospital’s vision statement – Caring for You.
 Innovating for the World – Psychology at LHSC is committed to patient care, teaching, and research.
 Our staff is also strongly committed to the enhancement of psychology as a profession through continuing staff education and leadership in organizations devoted to professional growth.
-Psychology Staff includes 25 full-time and 6 part-time psychologists, 3 psychological associates, 5 psychometrists, and a number of support staff and research assistants (see Consortium Staff Biosketches for a description of staff members).
-We also have 3 psychologists who are full-time faculty in the UWO Department of Psychiatry on site.
+Psychology Staff includes 24 full-time and 5 part-time psychologists, 1 psychological associate, 5 psychometrists, and a number of support staff and research assistants (see Consortium Staff Biosketches for a description of staff members).
+We also have 2 psychologists who are full-time faculty with Western University.
 Despite diverse services and different geographic locales, Psychology maintains its cohesion as a profession through regular meetings and rounds.

-We are proud to have joined with St. Joseph's Health Care, London, Child and Parent Resource Institute (CPRI), Vanier Children's Services, and Student Development Centre, University of Western Ontario to form the London Clinical Psychology Residency Consortium.
+We are proud to have joined with St. Joseph's Health Care, London, Child and Parent Resource Institute (CPRI), Vanier Children's Services, and Psychological Services, Western University to form the London Clinical Psychology Residency Consortium.

 The Consortium views the program as a pre-requisite to the awarding of the doctoral degree.
 As a result, we support a model of training in which the predoctoral clinical residency must be completed before the doctoral degree is conferred.

 Residents are accepted into one of 12 resident positions

 Goals of the Residency Programme

 Consistent with the philosophy of the London Clinical Psychology Residency Consortium’s program, we continually strive to meet seven goals for the programme.